lukemckinstry/big-geospatial-data/09_septa_bus_routes_viz.md

  - Add the tileset ID for your tileset to `url: 'mapbox://YOUR_TILESET_ID_HERE`
    - The instructions for finding this are in the `Upload and Visualize in Mapbox Studio` section above
    - When you add your tileset ID, please the `mapbox://` portion at the start of the string
+ - Change the `source-layer` field to be the name of your tileset.
+You can find this value in MapBox Studio when you look at the tileset in the Data Manager `ex: route_shapes-aa4x18`.
  - View the application in a web browser, you can do this with right click on `index.html`, select applicaton, and select Chrome or Firefox